seanbischoff/acu-module-pattern/README.md

-alertConfirmUtil
+acu-module-pattern
 ================

-A module to create custom versions of alert and confirm dialogs.
-Based on the jQuery-ui Dialog.
+This version of the alertConfirmUtil uses the Module Pattern in order to facilitate "private" properties and methods using closures.

+Wrapped around the jQuery-UI Dialog, this module provides custom versions of a confirm dialog, and alerts with 4 different states - Default, Error, Success, and Warning.

 TODO: Think of a catchy name.